-Divide lines from the open scene among the members of your group and memorize them.
-Use all of this research to perform your scene, being sure to fully commit to the directorial choices you have made.
+"As a group, research the theatrical time period that you have been assigned.
+You will need to research research to perform your scene, being sure to fully commit to the directorial choices you have made.
 You will be responsible for applying all of the characteristics of this time period to the performance.
 Create costumes appropriate to the time period."